f11y11/nfuyu-bot/README.md

 - `pip install -r requirements.txt`
 - `cp .env-template .env`
 - `cp config.yml-template config.yml`
+- `cp templates.yml-template templates.yml`
 - Configure the bot settings and server domain in config.yml and set environment variables in .env
+- You can customize the bot's responses at `templates.yml`
 - Run the bot using `python main.py`

 ## Support (Contact Options)